 By Mark Orrow-Whiting, Nord Anglia Education’s Director of Curriculum and Student Performance

-This month the Massachusetts Institute of Technology (MIT) has been recognised as the World’s Leading University – for the 7 th year in a row!
+The Massachusetts Institute of Technology (MIT) has been recognized as the World’s Leading University – for the 7th year in a row!
 How do they do it?

 One of the secrets of their success, I think, is hidden in MIT’s motto – Mens et Manus.
 Most universities and schools have a motto – ours is Be Ambitious – the difference is what they do with them.
 Like MIT, we believe that a motto should be so much more than a platitude.
 It should be something that we live, every day.
 And if you visit MIT, you’ll see Mens et Manus in action in every part of the university.